trinodb/trino.io/_posts/2019-04-23-even-faster-orc.md

 image: /assets/blog/orc-speedup.png
 ---

-Presto is known for being the fastest SQL on Hadoop engine, and our custom ORC reader implementation is a big reason for this speed -- now it is even faster!
+Trino is known for being the fastest SQL on Hadoop engine, and our custom ORC reader implementation is a big reason for this speed -- now it is even faster!

 ## Why is this important?